Vaddum/vkbasalt-decky/README.md

 **Toggle Effects**: Press the configured key (default: Home)

-Effects activate in real-time, no restart required.
+Effects activate in real-time, but a game restart is needed.

 ## File Locations